Mick Dunn (boxer): Return to Australia

 In February 1896 Bill Jennings trainer visited Sydney to try and book a match with Dunn, as Jennings was considered middleweight champion of Victoria and felt defeating Dunn would render him middleweight champion of Australia, however a match was not booked and in March Dunn moved to Coolgardie in order to box in Western Australia, and shortly after arriving it was suggested he could fight a trained boxing kangaroo which was in the town.
 He was to box Harry Duggan in Western Australia however the booking fell through as Duggan pulled out at the last minute, so Dunn participated in a boxing exhibition in a tent with some other boxers which did not make much money and left Perth in May.
-Later in May he sent a letter to someone he knew in New York requesting transportation expenses to move back to the U.S. as a new boxing arena had been built in New York City, and it was also rumored he was going to move to Londonderry in Ireland to train for the Derry football team, but at the end of the month he announced he was willing to box anyone in Coolgardie and re-entered the ring, sparring on a Coolgardie Boxing Carnival program in June.
+Later in May he sent a letter to someone he knew in New York requesting transportation expenses to move back to the U.S. as a new boxing arena had been built in New York City, and it was also rumored he was going to move to Derry in Ireland to train for the Derry football team, but at the end of the month he announced he was willing to box anyone in Coolgardie and re-entered the ring, sparring on a Coolgardie Boxing Carnival program in June.
 Also in June he began playing for the Londonderry Football team which was a Western Australian-based side, not the Irish side as rumored, and trained Western Australian based boxer Pat O'Toole.